Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 \subsection{Data structure}

-The outlined methodologies have the following data requirements.
 For the $AC$ trial IPD, let $\mathcal{D}_{AC} = ({\boldsymbol{x}, \boldsymbol{z}, \boldsymbol{y}})$.
 Here, $\boldsymbol{x}$ is a matrix of baseline characteristics (covariates), e.g.~age, gender, comorbidities, baseline severity, of size $N \times K$, where $N$ is the number of subjects in the trial and $K$ is the number of available covariates.
 For each subject $n=1,\dots,N$, a row vector $\boldsymbol{x}_n$ of $K$ covariates is recorded.
-Each baseline characteristic can be classed as a prognostic variable (a covariate that affects outcome), an effect modifier (a covariate that interacts with treatment $A$ to affect relative outcomes with respect to $C$), both or none.
-For simplicity in the notation, it is assumed that all available baseline characteristics are prognostic of the outcome and that a subset of these, $\boldsymbol{x}^{\boldsymbol{(EM)}} \subset \boldsymbol{x}$, is selected as effect modifiers on the linear predictor scale, with a row vector $\boldsymbol{x}^{(EM)}_n$ recorded for each subject $n=1,\dots,N$.
+Each baseline characteristic can be classed as a prognostic variable (a covariate that affects outcome), an effect modifier, both or none.
+For simplicity in the notation, it is assumed that all available baseline characteristics are prognostic of the outcome and that a subset of these, $\boldsymbol{x}^{\boldsymbol{(EM)}} \subseteq \boldsymbol{x}$, is selected as effect modifiers on the linear predictor scale, with a row vector $\boldsymbol{x}^{(EM)}_n$ recorded for each subject.
 We let $\boldsymbol{y} = (y_1, y_2, \dots, y_N)$ represent a vector of outcomes, e.g.~a time-to-event or binary indicator for some clinical measurement; and $\boldsymbol{z} = (z_1, z_2, \dots, z_N)$ is a treatment indicator ($z_n=1$ if subject $n$ is under treatment $A$ and $z_n=0$ if under $C$).
 For simplicity, we shall assume that there are no missing values in $\mathcal{D}_{AC}$.
 As outlined in the \hyperref[sec6]{Discussion}, the outcome regression methodologies can be readily adapted to address this issue, particularly under a Bayesian implementation, but this is an area for future research.